ethosofscience/philosophy-stuttgart/README.md

 -->

 # ETHOS
-*Institute for Philosophy and Student Council of Philosophy University of Stuttgart*
+*The Institute of Philosophy and the Student Council of Philosophy at the University of Stuttgart*

 [contact@ethosofscience.org](contact@ethosofscience.org)